The 34 Symptoms of Menopause + 5 Treatments

 What does it feel like to go through menopause?

 Every woman’s menopause experience is different and most will experience a range of symptoms.
 Some symptoms are more common than others and can affect both your physical and mental health.
-Every woman will experience their symptoms in different ways and you may experience some, all, or none.

 What are the 34 symptoms of menopause?